mendix/docs/content/en/docs/developerportal/operate/monitoring-with-apm/newrelic-metrics.md

 ### 2.1 New Relic API Key {#newrelic-api-key}

-To make use of New Relic you will need a New Relic API key.
+To make use of New Relic, you need a New Relic API key.
 To find an existing key, or to request a new one for your app, do the following:

-1. Login to your New Relic account.
+1. Log in to your New Relic account.
-2. In the bottom left corner, select **your name > API keys**.
+2. In the bottom-left corner, select **your name > API keys**.
 3. Copy an existing **API Key** or create a new one.
-For this purpose, New Relic recommends the *License* type.
+For this purpose, New Relic recommends the **License** type.

-4. For more information on New Relic API keys, see the following page on the New Relic site: [New Relic API keys](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).
+{{% alert color="info" %}}For more information, see [New Relic API keys](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).{{% /alert %}}

 ### 2.2 Connect Node to New Relic{#connect-node}

 To send your runtime information to New Relic, you need to provide the New Relic API key to your environment.

-1. Go to the **Environments** page of your app in the *Developer Portal*.
+1. Go to the **Environments** page of your app in the Developer Portal.
 2. Click **Details** to select the environment you wish to monitor with New Relic.
 3. Open the **Runtime** tab.
 4. Add **Custom Environment Variable**s.